exabyteso/amazonmq-activemq-labs/Python/README.md

 5. Browse to the stomp-producer.py and stomp-consumer.py files in Cloud9 console on the left.
 Open both files and make the below changes:

- *a.
-Prepend your @handle after the destination section in lines 33 and 34 of stomp-producer.py e.g. /queue/@myhandle-non-persistent
+ * a.
+Prepend your @handle after the destination section in lines 33 and 34 of stomp-producer.py e.g. /queue/@myhandle-non-persistent.
- *b.
+ * b.
 Prepend your @handle after the destination section in line 27 of stomp-consumer.py e.g. /queue/@myhandle-non-persistent.

 6. Execute the stomp-producer.py in one terminal i.e. `python stomp-producer.py`.